LPGhatguy/Ussuri/readme.md

 # Ussuri Framework for Lua and LÖVE

-Ussuri is designed for use with LÖVE 0.8.0 and Lua 5.1 and is tested regularly under Windows with both vanilla Lua and LuaJIT.
-It has been in development since November, 2012 and receives updates at least every week.
-Presently, I am preparing for a stable 1.0.0 release of the framework.
+Ussuri is designed for use with LÖVE 0.8.0 and Lua 5.1 and is under a volatile development cycle with features coming in and out and rewrites happening quite often.
+It is not entirely suited for development yet, but it has been used in two Ludum Dare entries thus far.

 Ussuri is named after a conglomerate of things such as a river, a bay, and several types of animal.
-You can use Ussuri for a lot of things to, showing a loose correlation, but I haven't thought that through too terribly much.
-Above all, Ussuri _sounds_ cool.
+You can use Ussuri for a lot of things too, but it's mostly intended for games.

 **If you are able to assist in testing for multiple platforms, email me at me@lpghatguy.com as I presently am the only one testing the framework.**